aaronlsmiles/X-dataAnalysis_modelBuilding/README.md

-# exploratory_data_analysis
+# exploratory/data_analysis
-Exploring data with Python, NumPy, Pandas, and Seaborn
+Exploring data and model building with Python, NumPy, Pandas, and Seaborn